bomul0327/Unity-Matcap-Generator/README.md

 I didn't check LWRP or HDRP version, but it may works.
 I'll check this soon.

 ## License
-You can you this for free.
+You can use this for free.